MarcoLonardo/SWE-Project-Methodology-and-Architecture-Design/README.md

 ### Relational database design

 #### Conceptual Design
 For the database design, we firstly start with the conceptual database design by identifying the important entities, their attributes and the relationships among them.
 Similarly to identifying models in the application structure section, we can use the data driven approach (DDD) to identify the entities.
-Choosing the entities relevantly to our models and with a consistent approach will help us ensure that our database design is comprehnsive of all the models we have identified.
+Choosing the entities relevantly to our models and with a consistent approach will help us ensure that our database design is comprehensive of all the models we have identified.
 In other words, we can ensure that we plan for for every specific model if we are able to understand their position in the relational database design.
 Thus, we obtain the following list of entities:

 1. Account
 2. Metric